asmaboufaden/asmaboufaden/README.md

 ## 🚀 Current Goals
 - Launching my freelance career in Data Science
 - Building a professional portfolio for recruiter/client appeal
-- Advancing expertise in Power BI and machine learning
+- Advancing expertise in machine learning and Agentic IA in Data Science

 ---